rizarahman/gradle/subprojects/docs/src/docs/release/notes.md

 The deprecated property `StartParameter.taskOutputCacheEnabled` has been removed.
 Use `StartParameter.buildCacheEnabled` instead.

+### Removed incubating method `BuildIdentifier.isCurrentBuild()`

+TBD - This method is not longer available, so that a `BuildIdentifier` instance may be used to represent a build from anywhere in the Gradle invocation.

 ### HttpClient library upgraded to version 4.5.5

 Gradle has been upgraded to embed [HttpClient version 4.5.5](https://archive.apache.org/dist/httpcomponents/httpclient/RELEASE_NOTES-4.5.x.txt) over 4.4.1.